spatie/holidays/README.md

 Holidays::new()->isHoliday('2024-01-01'); // true
 ```

-If you need the name of the holiday, you can use the `getHolidayName` method.
+If you need the name of the holiday, you can use the `getName` method.

 ```php
 use Spatie\Holidays\Holiday;